 Thompson & Knight attorneys routinely handle all of the extensive preparations and complex regulations necessary for MLP tax reporting, including development of internal systems and the reporting of partnership allocations.
 We also manage the tax aspects of subsequent MLP entity transactions, such as mergers, acquisitions, and follow-on securities offerings.
 Our partnership lawyers deal with significant tax issues, sophisticated partnership work, and public securities transactions for preeminent oil and gas venture funds as well as for energy industry stalwarts.

 The Firm’s attorneys are also skilled at converting MLPs to corporate entities when the MLP no longer serves its intended purpose because industry or company fortunes reverse, tax rules change, or other conditions develop.

 We have also had significant experience in representing special or conflicts committees of MLPs.

 Received a national first-tier ranking for Corporate Law in U.S. News-Best Lawyers® “Best Law Firms” 2019

 Honored among the top firms in Texas for Corporate/M&A in Chambers USA 2019 by Chambers and Partners

-Recognized for superior client service in The BTI Client Service A-Team 2019: The Survey of Law Firm Client Service Performance for nine years in a row
+Recognized for superior client service in The BTI Client Service A-Team 2020: The Survey of Law Firm Client Service Performance for ten years in a row